nielsfalk/ktor-swagger/README.md

 There is an open proposal to include this project as an official Ktor feature [here](https://github.com/ktorio/ktor/issues/453).

+This project is looking for maintainers.
+Please open an issue if you're interested in taking over maintaining this project.

 ## Other Similar Projects

 [Ktor-OpenAPI-Generator](https://github.com/papsign/Ktor-OpenAPI-Generator)